PauseAI/pauseai-website/src/posts/roadmap.md

 ### Scenario 1: No additional funding

 - Hire an [**organizing director**](/2024-vacancy-organizing-director), who helps with growing our community and organizing volunteers.
-They will help us engage the community, organize events, build alliances/coalitions, and make volunteers more effective.
+They will help us engage the community, organize events, build alliances/coalitions, improve our onboarding pipeline and make volunteers more effective.
 - Facilitate the formation of new National and Local groups.
 Provide them with help, guidance, materials and funding.
 - Organize protests and other events to raise awareness about the issue and grow our community.
 - Organize letter writing workshops to push the national-level politicians to initialize treaty negotiations.